Add Doppler's scoop repo scoop bucket add doppler https://github.com/DopplerHQ/scoop-doppler.git # Install latest doppler cli scoop install doppler

 # Add Doppler's yum repo sudo wget https://bintray.com/dopplerhq/doppler-rpm/rpm -O /etc/yum.repos.d/bintray-dopplerhq-doppler.repo # Update packages and install latest doppler cli sudo yum update && sudo yum install doppler

-Now, verify the Doppler CLI was installed correctly.
-Any version with the format
+Now, verify the Doppler CLI was installed by checking its version.

 # Change to your project's directory cd ./your/project/directory # Select project and config doppler setup